This page offers information on many frequently asked questions that come into the AODA inbox. We hope you find some of these answers helpful!

 Does anyone financially profit from the AODA?

 Absolutely not.
 The AODA is a legally recognized 501(c)(3) religious non-profit organization in the United States of America.
 The AODA is run by volunteers and overseen by an all volunteer Grand Grove.
 The Grand Grove serves as the board of directors.
 All expenditures for the organization are voted on and discussed by the four Archdruids.
 None of the Grand Grove receive any financial compensation for their work in the AODA.
+At present, AODA does pay for some secretarial and accounting services.

 Is AODA membership limited to people in America?